Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 The first step to getting invited to apply in a STEM-specific draw is to get in the Express Entry pool.

-There are three possible programs you can be eligible for in order to join the Express Entry pool of candidates:
+There are three possible programs you can be eligible for joining the Express Entry pool of candidates:

-For both the CEC and the FSW, you need at least one year of continuous work experience for at least 30 hours per week in an occupation that Canada considers to be “skilled.”
+For both the CEC and the FSW, you need at least one year of eligible work experience for at least 30 hours per week in an occupation that Canada considers to be “skilled.”
 These occupations are classified under 0, 1, 2, and 3 of Canada’s Training Education Experience Responsibilities (TEER) categories.
-You can also make up this work experience in part time work as long as it adds up to 1,560 hours over two years, which is the equivalent of one year of full time work.
+You can also make up this work experience in part-time work as long as it adds up to 1,560 hours over two years, which is the equivalent of one year of full-time work.

-The key distinction between work experience requirements between the CEC and the FSW is that CEC requires at least one year of skilled work experience in Canada.
+The key distinction between the work experience requirements of the CEC and the FSW is that CEC requires at least one year of skilled work experience in Canada.
 Whereas the FSW does not.
 In fact, under the FSW, you can get PR without ever setting foot in Canada.

 Answers to some frequently asked questions about STEM-Specific draws.